 There's also a scene in the second episode where he has to break off from fighting Sasuke to go relieve himself.
 Unfortunately, all his clones feel the need too, and they're too stubborn/dumb to disappear and stop fighting each other to get in the bathroom door.

-Let us not forget Lost Universe, an entire episode revolved around the 2 main characters desperately running around the spaceship looking for the only bathroom.
-To make things worse a space creature blob completely remapped the spaceship (The bathroom is next to the kitchen...)
+Let us not forget Lost Universe, where an entire episode revolved around the 2 main characters desperately running around the spaceship looking for the only bathroom.
+To make things worse an ancient space trap was constantly and completely remapping the spaceship at the time.
+The absurdity of a ship the size of Swordbreaker having only one bathroom is lampshaded and justified by Canal, the Spaceship Girl of Swordbreaker, brattishly proclaiming she "hates bathrooms" and snippily noting that one bathroom wasn't a problem before when it was just her and Kane Blueriver aboard (as a hologram, she doesn't use it, obviously).

 Mahou Sensei Negima! has a brief version.
 In chapter 31, the Big Bad of the arc kidnaps Konoka from a bathroom, and leaves a talking charm behind to make everyone think she's still in there.
 It takes Negi and Co. a good chunk of time to figure it out; all the while, poor Yue (who really needs to go to the bathroom) is forced to wait outside.
 They finally discover what happened when Yue can't hold it any longer and kicks the door in.